 See Future Offerings

 This course prepares students for future managerial level appointments by introducing the important management and socio-technical concepts related to the strategic development, investment and use of Business IT systems in organizations and business enterprises.
-The course actively builds on the material introduced in INFS1001 Business Information Systems and INFS3024 IS Management, by focusing on integrated business systems thinking, particularly in the areas of organizational enterprise architecture and business process management.
+The course actively builds on prior Business Information Systems fundamental and management studies, by focusing on integrated business systems thinking, particularly in the areas of organizational enterprise architecture and business process management.
 The course also covers enterprise systems design principles; the human dimension of enterprise systems; trust, security and ethics in the enterprise; enterprise resource, supply chain and customer relationship management systems; and, the importance of handling heterogeneous information systems in business environments.
 A practically oriented research and consulting report targeted at a contemporary real-world business problem is required as part of the assessment.

 Upon successful completion, students will have the knowledge and skills to:

-3. manage, resource and control enterprise IT systems.
+- manage the resourcing and control of enterprise IT systems.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.